Naruto0-sudoy/repo/How-to-mirror-the-official-repositories.md

 If feasible please allow for rsync on your mirror as well, this allows us to use [mirrorbits](https://github.com/etix/mirrorbits/) to track the status of mirrors (`rsync -r -L ...` is used under the hood).
 See [https://mirror.termux.dev/?mirrorstats](https://mirror.termux.dev/?mirrorstats) for currently available mirror.s

 If you cannot access packages.termux.dev for some reason then you can also sync from the grimler.se mirror.
-Authentication is done with username rsync and password termuxmirror, so to sync all mirrors run:
+To sync all mirrors run:

 ```
 rsync -a --delete rsync://grimler.se/termux termux